The Best Restaurants on the North Shore for Delicious Dining

 From French bistro fare to Middle Eastern cuisine, these are the best restaurants on the North Shore of Sydney that consistently deliver and always have us coming back for more.

-The Best Restaurants in the Lower North Shore
+The Best Restaurants on Sydney's North Shore

 Nico

-Nico doesn’t do things by halves.
-Everything here is flawless, from the Italian aperitifs to the Amalfi Coast-inspired decor.
 Chef Nicola Ronconi and his business partner Ewa Witkowska have succeeded in bringing a fresh take on the classics to Sydney’s Italian scene—no easy feat!
 The pops of terracotta and jewel blue combined with ambient lighting make for the perfect mini ‘holiday’ in the form of after-work drinks or a cosy weekend date spot.

-Handmade pasta, Kingfish crudo and Sfogilatella stuffed with avocado and caviar are some of the delights you can look forward to when you scan the menu.
+Handmade pasta, Kingfish crudo and Sfogilatella stuffed with avocado and caviar are some of the delights you can look forward to when you scan Nico‘s menu.
 But it’s the lemon tiramisu that’s really got people talking.
 Chef Nicola’s recipe has been honed for over ten years and has officially reached icon status, making the soft lemon cream the ideal light dish to end an incredible meal.

 17/450 Miller Street, Cammeray